sathomas/jsDataV.is/src/text/ch3/03-annotations.md

         }
 ```

 The sparklines library isn't completely reliable in generating events when the mouse leaves the chart area.
 Instead of using the custom event, therefore, we can use the standard JavaScript `mouseout` event.
-When the user does move the mouse off of the chart, we'll turn off the custom tooltip by setting it's content to a blank space.
+When the user moves the mouse off the chart, we'll turn off the custom tooltip by setting it's content to a blank space.
 We use the <span class="smcp">HTML</span> non-breaking space (`&nbsp;`) so the browser doesn't think the `<div>` is completely empty.
 If we used a standard space character, the browser would treat the `<div>` as empty and recalculate the height of the page, causing an annoying jump in the page contents.
 (For the same reason we should initialize that `<div>` with `&nbsp;` instead of leaving it blank.)

 ``` {.javascript .numberLines}
     .on('mouseout', function() {